Employment

 Benefits

-All full-time employees are eligible for health, dental, disability, life insurance and vision plans.
+All full-time employees are eligible for health, dental, vision, disability, life insurance, FSA, pet insurance, commuter benefits, and more.

 Retirement

-Landon offers a 403b retirement plan, an employer match, and estate planning services.
+Landon offers a 403(b) retirement plan, a generous employer 403(b) match, and access to financial advisors at no cost.

 Campus